clemenko/rke_install_blog/README.md

 ### RKE2 Server Install

 Now that we have all the nodes up to date, let's focus on `rancher1`.
 While this might seem controversial, `curl | bash` does work nicely.
 The install script will use the tarball install for **Ubuntu** and the RPM install for **Rocky/Centos**.
 Please be patient, the start command can take a minute.
 Here are the [rke2 docs](https://docs.rke2.io/install/methods/) and [install options](https://docs.rke2.io/install/install_options/install_options/) for reference.

+>**It is important to note that we are installing v1.24 in this guide.
+There are some changes in v1.25 that require a few modifications.
+I will note them below.**

 ```bash
 # On rancher1